ffomezolam/GA-DSI-Capstone/README.md

 were fed to the causal model to generate data, which was limited to only the first sentence of that data.
 This was fed to the classifier.

-The classification results showed the highest positive (Shakespearean) classifications for sentences generated from fragment  sourced from Shakespeare's works.
+In one run, the classification results showed the highest positive (Shakespearean) classifications for sentences generated from fragment  sourced from Shakespeare's works.
 The other two categories (wines and other) showed 68% and 49% Shakespearean results, respectively.
+In another run, the scores were:

+- Wines: 63% Shakespearean
+- Shakespeare: 99% Shakespearean
+- Other: 61% Shakespearean

 So, as probably should be expected, Shakespearean in tends to Shakespearean out.
 But the reasonably high success rate in the other categories would suggest